NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

       + B. You can use open source R functions directly with an XDF file
       + C. Computation using an XDF file is faster than using data.frame incorrect
       + D. An XDF file is compressed such that it fits to the local computer's memory size

+  6. Both `rxGetInfo(data, getVarInfo = TRUE)` and `rxGetVarInfo(data)` return a lot of information about the variables in the dataset represented by data.
+Which of the following is TRUE:
+      + A) They both return the name of each variable in the dataset.
+      + B) They both return the type of each variable in the dataset.
+      + C) They both return the minimum of each numeric variable in the dataset.
+      + D) They both return the mean of each numeric variable in the dataset.
+  7. You have an existing `xdf` file, and you just collected a new set of data that you would like to concatenate with your existing file.
+What are values should the following arguments take to correctly stack one csv file on "top" of another when running `rxImport()`?
+      + A) append = "row"
+      + B) append = "cols"
+      + C) overwrite = TRUE
+      + D) overwrite = FALSE

+  8. What is the appropriate usage of the RevoScaleR function to convert an in-memory data.frame object into an on-disk external data.frame (.xdf) file?
+      + A) `RXDataFrameToXdf(data = internal.df, output = “mynew.xdf”)`
+      + B) `rxDataFrameToXDF(data = internal.df, outFile = “mynew.xdf”)`
+      + C) `rxDataFrameToXdf(data = internal.df, output = “mynew.xdf”)`
+      + D) `rxDataFrameToXdf(data = internal.df, outFile = “mynew.xdf”)`

 ## Answers
   1. BC
   2. D
   3. ABC
   4. D
   5.
+  6. ABC
+  7. AD
+  8. D

 ## Preparing the Data